nikkNizz/Drawish/README.md

 To draw lines and arrows use the mouse on the image with the left button pressed.
 To get connected lines click on the points to connect.
 To make the lines dashed, check the "Options->Dot lines" menu.
+To draw lines or arrows with semi-transparency select the relevant button (top bar).
 [video](https://drive.google.com/file/d/1Ik_D9UGWTPwGwEOqRubemwNMXzI8_fV7/view?usp=sharing)

 ##### Line information
 To display the angle, the width and the height of the line check the "Options->Show line information" Menu.

 ##### Line from keyboard
 From the "Image->Create line" menu (or ALT + L) **you can create a line by entering the coordinates from the keyboard**.
 The coordinates can be expressed as the **start and end points** of the line, or as the **start point, angle and length!**